 For years after Scar tricked him into believing he was responsible for Mufasa’s death, Simba didn’t believe he could follow in his father’s paw prints and assume the throne.
 But when Nala, his favorite lioness cub from childhood, inadvertently tracks him down, their friendship blossoms into love, and he reconsiders his destiny.
-With some sage counsel from Rafiki the monkey, he decides to step up for the job as King of the Pride Lands, and his beloved Nala becomes queen.
-Topped with caramel prints, these cookies will let your child put their best paw forward!
+With some sage counsel from Rafiki, he decides to step up as King of the Pride Lands, and his beloved Nala becomes queen.
+Topped with caramel, these cookies will let your child put their best paw forward!

 - Batch of baked sugar cookies

 - Cookie sheet

 - Rolling pin